 The following section details the reporting and notification types and timing of submittals.
 Requests for authorization shall be submitted electronically to RB3-401Application@Waterboards.ca.gov and all other reports and notifications shall be submitted electronically to RB3_401Reporting@waterboards.ca.gov.
 Request for Authorization

-Projects shall be assigned Category A or B, as defined in Order section II.
+Projects are Category A or B, as defined in Order section II.
 Category A projects are non-notifying and Dischargers are not required to submit an NOI.

-Category B projects are notifying and shall be assigned as high, medium, or low tier according to the criteria described in Attachment A.
+Category B projects are notifying and are high, medium, or low tier according to the criteria described in Attachment A.

-Dischargers shall submit an NOI for Category B projects 30 days before any project activity occurs for a low tier project, 45 days before any project activity occurs for a medium tier project, and 90 days before any project activity occurs for a high tier project, except for Category B projects that meet the definition of an emergency as defined in Order section II.A.6.a.
+Dischargers shall submit a complete NOI for Category B projects 21 days before any project activity occurs for a low tier project, 45 days before any project activity occurs for a medium tier project, and 60 days before any project activity occurs for a high tier project, except for Category B projects that meet the definition of an emergency as defined in Order section II.A.4.a.

-Category B projects that meet the definition of an emergency as defined in Order section II.A.6.a shall submit an NOI 14 days before initiating the emergency project.
+Category B projects that meet the definition of an emergency as defined in Order section II.A.4.a through II.A.4.c shall notify the Central Coast Water Board as early as possible, and no less than 48 hours before initiating the emergency project.
+Notification may be via telephone, email, written notice, or other verifiable means.
+If not included as part of the initial notification, the Discharger must submit a complete Notice of Intent within three (3) business days of the notification.

 Dischargers shall provide the following information for all Category B projects in the NOI: